What is play and why are the different types of play and stages so important for a child’s overall development?

 Through play, each of these areas are stimulated and developed right from birth and through the early childhood years.

 Here is an overview of how your child grows and develops through play.
+Some of these benefits of play are listed in the book mentioned above by Marike de Witt.

 Physical activity is important for developing motor skills and when a child plays it is often physical.
 Play develops a child’s sensorimotor skills and allows a release of energy too.
 The following areas are developed through play: